-Other Electives NPS Code SCED Code NPS Course Title Number of Semesters Credits Per Semester Prerequisite(s) NAVYCAD6 NAVYCAD7 NAVYCAD8 09101 NAVY LEAGUE CADET CORPS 2 0 None developed for y ounger cad ets, ages 10 through 13.
-The miss ion of the N CC is to train cad I.S.
-Naval Sea Cadet Corps.
-It was dets about the seagoing military services, ey are prepared for membership in the AVID 22007 AVID (ADVANCEMENT VIA INDIVIDUAL DETERMINATION) 2 0 Administrative Placement eventual enrolln nent).
+Other Electives NPS Code SCED Code NPS Course Title Number of Semesters Credits Per Semester Prerequisite(s) NAVYCAD6 NAVYCAD7 NAVYCAD8 09101 NAVY LEAGUE CADET CORPS 2 0 None developed for y Course Description: The Navy League Cadet Corps (NLCC) is the junior program of the U.S. Naval Sea Cadet Corps.
+It was developed for younger cadets, ages 10 through 13.
+The mission of the NLCC is to train cadets about the seagoing military services, community service, citizenship, and an understanding of discipline and teamwork so that they are prepared for membership in the AVID 22007 AVID (ADVANCEMENT VIA INDIVIDUAL DETERMINATION) 2 0 Administrative Placement eventual enrolln nent).
 Typic t enable stu dents to learn org e students to pursue college readiness (and anizational and study skills, enhance their e to college education.
 FPSOLVE PENDING FUTURE PROBLEM SOLVERS ADL ONLY 1 0 None Course Description: This course is designed to provide students with the opportunity to develop the creative thinking skills necessary to adapt to a changing world.
 Students will learn specific problem-solving techniques.
 Future Problem Solving encourages students to employ divergent, flexible, and innovative thinking; it helps students to develop their reasoning ability and to learn the value of obtaining, analyzing, and synthesizing a variety of resources in order to predict future realities.
 This course encourages the thinking skills necessary to adapt to a changing world while spanning a variety of disciplines and content areas.
 READ180-6 READ180-7 READ180-8 01999 READ 180 2 0 Administrative Placement Course Description: This course provides a personalized learning experience for students in Grades 4-12+, reading two or more years below grade level.
 READ 180 helps meet the instructional needs of teachers while helping students meet the rigorous expectations of the new standards and experience success on the new assessments.
 READ 180 uses the key instructional shifts to support teachers in enhancing their pedagogy and accelerate student achievement.
 MATH180-6 MATH180-7 MATH180-8 02999 MATH 180 2 0 Administrative Placement Course Description: This course is a revolutionary math intervention program designed to address the needs of struggling students and their teachers equally, building students' confidence with mathematics, while providing teachers an ecosystem of support to ensure success.

-SOLR SOL6 SOLM SOLM6 SOLM7 SOLM8 SOLPRP 22003 SOL READING SOL ACCELERATION 6 SOL MATH SOL MATH 6 SOL MATH 7 SOL MATH 8 SOL PREP 2 0 Administrative Placement Course Description: These courses allow students with deficiencies in reading and/or mathematics to receive remediation.
-Remedial instruction can help struggling learners improve their basic skills.
-Remedial programs are designed to close the gap between what students know and what they are expected to know.
-Students may be removed from their regular classroom and taught in another setting.
+SOLR SOL6 SOLM SOLM6 SOLM7 SOLM8 SOLPRP 22003 SOL READING SOL ACCELERATION 6 SOL MATH SOL MATH 6 SOL MATH 7 SOL MATH 8 SOL PREP 2 0 Administrative Placement instruction ca n help strugglii ng learners improve their basic sk ills.
+Remedia al programs are de hematics to receive remediation.
+Remedial esigned to close the gap between what egular classroom and taught in another